Thousand Year Old Vampire

 - 188 fancy pages

-- play in a couple of hours or a couple of weeks
+- Play in a few hours or a few weeks